 What do you think about when you think about your legacy?
 Do you want to leave something behind for your children and grandchildren?
 How do you want people to remember you?
 How can you make a change in the world after you are gone?

 Many people, when reflecting upon these questions, decide to leave a portion of their estate to charity.
 But how do you leave your estate to charity?
-It’s a lot simpler than you might think – you just have to know what to do.
-Here’s our how-to guide on how to leave a charitable bequest.
+Here’s our guide on how to leave a charitable bequest.

 Choosing a Charity

 If you decide to leave your estate to charity, you might have an idea in mind about what charity you should choose.
 Most people decide to leave money to charities for things that have touched their lives, or the lives of their loved ones.
 A cancer survivor might donate money toward cancer research, or a first-generation college student might donate money toward a scholarship fund.

 Ask yourself what causes you care about, then do some research into the charities that support those causes.
 Consider the charity’s goals, mission statement and level of financial transparency before you make a choice.

 A great resource for researching charities is the website CharityWatch, a watchdog group that determines a charity’s financial efficiency, accountability and fundraising tactics.
 You don’t want to leave all your money to a charity that might squander it.
 CharityWatch or other organizations like it can help you find an ethical and well-run charity.
 You can also consult your state consumer protection office or the Better Business Bureau.

 Once you choose your charity, you can also name a back-up charity your bequest should go to if the original charity is no longer operating.

 One of the best things you can do for your loved ones is to make sure they are protected and secure.